-Now known as Bigelow Ranch, previously known as Skinwalker Ranch, and Sherman Ranch, is a property located on approximately 480 acres, southeast of Ballard, UT that is allegedly the site of paranormal and UFO related activities.
-Its name is taken from the skin-walker of Native American legend.
-It was so plagued by UFOs and other strange phenomena that its one-time owners, Terry & Gwen Sherman, were wanting to get rid of it, and did... to Robert T. Bigelow.
+Now known as Bigelow Ranch, 1996 to Present, previously known as Skinwalker Ranch, Sherman Ranch, 1994-1996, is a property divided into three sections, each section being a former homestead and located on approximately 480 acres, south of Fort Duchesne, UT and southeast of Ballard, UT that is allegedly the site of paranormal and UFO related activities.
+Its name is taken from the Skinwalker of Native American legend.
+It was so plagued by UFOs and other strange phenomena that its one time owners, Terry & Gwen Sherman, were wanting to get rid of it, and did... to Robert T. Bigelow.
 Who was intrigued by the mysterious activities.

 Over the next two years, an assortment of weird animals was reported by the Shermans & neighbors.
-While driving into the ranch on a bright afternoon, The Husband & wife saw something attacking one of their horses.
-It was described as "low to the ground, heavily muscled, weighing perhaps 200 pounds, with curly red hair and a bushy tail." and somewhat resembled a muscular hyena and seemed to be clawing at their horse, almost playing with it.
+While driving into the ranch on a bright afternoon, Sherman and his wife saw something attacking one of their horses.
+It was described as: low to the ground, heavily muscled, weighing perhaps 200#, with curly red hair and a bushy tail. and somewhat resembled a muscular hyena and seemed to be clawing at their horse, almost playing with it.
 Terry got within 40' of the animal but says it literally vanished before his eyes.
-They checked the horse and found numerous claw marks on its legs. ( Some months later, the wife of a deputy sheriff reported seeing a similar muscular, reddish beast running across the property.)
+They checked the horse and found numerous claw marks on its legs.
+Some months later, the wife of a deputy sheriff reported seeing a similar muscular, reddish beast running across the property.